otoolep/syslog-gollector/README.md

 for command-line options.

 Make sure your Kafka cluster is up and running first.
-Point your syslog clients at the syslog-gollector, ensuring the message format is what syslog-gollector expects.
+Point your syslog clients at the syslog-gollector, ensuring the log message format is what syslog-gollector expects.
 Both [rsyslog](http://www.rsyslog.com/) and [syslog-ng](http://www.balabit.com/network-security/syslog-ng) support templating, which make it easy to format messages correctly.
 For example, an rsyslog template looks like so:

     $template SyslogGollector,"<%pri%>%protocol-version% %timestamp:::date-rfc3339% %HOSTNAME% %app-name% %procid% - %msg%\n"